windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 The second - and more experimental - option is to only use **frontend scripts**.
 This is the simpler way to achieve the goal, but it has some drawbacks:

-- everything will be available to the client - you **shouldn't use any secrets** in frontend scripts
+- Everything will be available to the client - you **shouldn't use any secrets** in frontend scripts.
-- less convenient for the developers - frontend scripts use JavaScript, so there is no type safety
+- Less convenient for the developers - frontend scripts use JavaScript, so there is no type safety.

 ### User authentication script

 Select the login button and click "Create an inline script":

-1. choose JavaScript
+1. Choose JavaScript.
-1. name it "Login"
+1. Name the script "Login".
-1. paste in the code below
+1. Paste in the code below.
-1. update `url` and `publicKey` with the [values from your Supabase project](#supabase-credentials)
+1. Update `url` and `publicKey` with the [values from your Supabase project](#supabase-credentials).

 ```javascript
 // Inline script: Login